whotracksme/whotracks.me/blog/tracking_and_ux.md

 foundation is hard to grasp for most users.
 Users build their mental models about how trackers work based on their own experiences.
-This leads to wrong beliefs, such as Facebook cannot track users as soon as they are logged out of the platform.
+This leads to wrong beliefs, such as that Facebook cannot track users once they are logged out of the platform.
 On the other hand, advertising is often the only revenue stream for web sites.
 Users benefit from it as websites can run without charging their users.